rockandska/ansible-role-rabbitmq/README.md

 - `rabbitmq_plugins_to_disable`

-  - list of plugins to delete
+  - list of plugins to disable

   - example:

     ```yml
-    rabbitmq_plugins_to_delete:
+    rabbitmq_plugins_to_disable:
       - rabbitmq_shovel
     ```